waldt/aws-sa-asignment/README.md

 Customer has provided a [cloudformation template](./template-src/AWS-SA-CloudFormation-v20190724.yaml) for the configuration they created with their current level of AWS Knowledge.
 Configuration is faulty and the website is not loading.

-## Objective
+## Problems

-Requirement is broken down to three deliverables:
+Requirement is broken down to three problems:

 a) Troubleshoot the implementation by doing the minimum amount of work required to make the web site operational.
 Your customer expects detailed written troubleshooting instructions or scripts for the in-house team.